digipaybg/digipay/content/en/speakers/anestis-dimopoulos.md

 ---

-Аt DIGI PAY we would cover hot topics like:
+Аt DIGIPAY we would cover hot topics like:

 Regulatory frameworks and future expectations; Use of Machine Learning and AI for AML controls; Optimising the use of technology for compliance functions; Collaboration between